 As it boils vigorously, it produces roaring waves and a bright fiery glow that lights up the scene at night.
 Its energy and latent danger showcases an impressive display of the power of nature.
 It such a moving spectacle, the type you would want to behold forever.
 Luckily, there are triangular shaped sleeping huts at the edge of crater rim where you can stay as you do so.
 They have spongy mattresses and pillows which provide suitable padding to sleep on.
 Ironically, the temperature at the top is very cold.
 This is because a cloud swirls around the rim of the crater.
 To this effect, sleeping bags are available for hire in case you need extra comfort.

-Mgahinga is the smallest of the Virunga Volcanoes and it is from it that Uganda’s smallest park got its name-Mgahinga national park.
+Mgahinga is the smallest of the Virunga Mountains and it is from it that Uganda’s smallest park got its name-Mgahinga national park.
 Its ranger guides are eloquent and genuinely care about the well-being of tourists.
 Yes it is true that the trek is challenging since it is steep and at a high altitude.
 However, you don’t need complicated equipment or prior experience to be able to pull it off.
 Some basic level of fitness and good hiking shoes will do just fine.
 It will take you roughly 4 hours to make it to the highest summit and two hours to descend.

 Prior to the start of the hike, you will be divided into groups according to your level of fitness.
 The guides who will be entrusted with looking after you understand the hardships of ascending to higher altitudes.
 They are thus very patient and encouraging.
 The view of mountains in Uganda and Rwanda in each direction from Mgahinga is nothing short of spectacular.
 The mountain stands at 3,474m (11,400ft) above sea level.

-Karisimbi’s sky hugging height of 4507 meters above sea level qualifies it as the highest mountain in the Virunga massif.
+Karisimbi’s sky hugging height of 4507 meters above sea level qualifies it as the highest mountain in the Virunga Mountains volcanoes.
 Karisimbi offers one of the most remote, rare and rewarding treks.
 On your way up its meandering trail, you will come across buffalo tracks.
 You will be accompanied by an armed ranger whose purpose is to share with you interesting details about the park and to protect you from angry-wild elephants in case any comes your way.
 No he won’t shoot at them; he will shoot in the air to scare them off.

 After walking for some time through forest and bamboo zone, you will start to come across beautiful giant lobelia plants.
 The hike is generally free of crowds and quiet, with random soothing calls of birds.
 It is an experience for meditation.
 This mountain deserves two days in your travel schedule.
 On the first day, you will climb to its summit for an overnight camping experience.
 During this night, you will be blown away by enchanting views of the Mount Nyiragongo’s lava lake.
 On day 2, you will descend back to the starting point.